kenyou934-cloud/vite-vue-ssaam/replit.md

   - "Please select your Year Level."
   - "Please select your Program."

+## Admin Features
+- **Dashboard View**: Displays statistics of registered students by program and year level
+- **User Management View**: Full table of all users with edit/delete actions
+- **Navigation**: Sidebar menu shows "Dashboard" and "User Management" options for admins only

 ## Architecture
 Pure frontend application with no backend.
 All user data stored in browser's localStorage.
-Enhanced with professional form validation, image preloading, and RED error notifications for optimal user experience and clear error visibility.
+Enhanced with professional form validation, image preloading, RED error notifications, and complete admin user management system for optimal user experience and administrative control.